-It can lead to a variety of emotional and physical problems.
-Those who suffer may experience the inability to perform routine tasks like getting out of bed.
+Depression can lead to a variety of emotional and physical problems.
+Those who suffer may experience difficulty with routine tasks like getting out of bed, eating regular meals and other day to day activities of appropriate self-care.
 Depression is not just feeling “sad” or “unmotivated” — it is the continued and overwhelming presence of these feelings even if there’s no external cause.

 How do I know if I have depression?